OmarFaramawy12/CS61C-Great-Ideas-in-Computer-Architecture-Machine-Structures-/README.md

-This Repo contains the solutions to:\n
+This Repo contains the solutions to:
     a- Labs
     b- Homeworks
-    c- Discussions
+    c- Labs